 The K-3 study brought together five teachers from each grade level for a total of twenty (20) teachers.
 One school or district leader from each district was invited to attend all meetings; however, only one district leader attended these meetings.
 The teachers represented five (5) school districts from across the state classified as large suburban or rural fringe.
-These educators were selected based on a district's prior engagement in text dependent analysis studies or professional learning previously described, and at least two teachers from each district.
+These educators were selected based on a district's prior engagement in text dependent analysis studies or professional learning previously described, and at least two teachers from each district were included to allow for learning collegiality and collaboration at a school or district.
 All participants were white, and all except two teachers were female; the male teachers represented first and third grades.
 It is important to note that the study included teachers from grade 3; however, the previous Proof-of-Concept study (2017-2018) also included third grade teachers.
 Their previous inclusion was to indicate to the field that the work of teaching analysis needed to begin in the year that the analysis standard was first included, as noted in the figure below.
 The inclusion of third grade teachers in this study was to validate that the K-2 pathway supported the expectations of the Grades 3-5 Learning Progression.